“Mentally challenging and meeting like-minded people”

 We welcome new members.
 Although the majority of members live in NW11 and N2, there is no geographic restriction on membership.
 The u3a movement in non-religious and non-political.
 There are no age limits.
 The only requirement is that you should no longer be in full-time employment.

 Our membership year runs from 1 September to 31 August of the following year.
-The membership subscriptions for 2021–2022 have been kept low to reflect cost savings achieved by holding most of the past year’s activities online.
+The membership subscriptions for 2023–2024 have been set as follows:

 - Account name: HGSU3A

 If you are unable to pay by electronic bank transfer, we will accept a cheque; but this attracts a £2 surcharge to cover administration costs.
 Please make the cheque payable to HGSU3A and write your name and address on the back.
 Send the cheque to the following address:

 Please note that HGS u3a does not offer a discount to members of other u3as.
 Also please note that membership is not transferable to a spouse, partner, someone living at the same address or across programme years.